 Everything that happens may not be God’s plan, but God can make his plan work through everything that happens

-Such complexity is best addressed by turning to the Bhagavad-gita (13.23), which declares that God is the overseer and the sanctioner of everything – not the desirer or doer of everything.
+Such complexity is best addressed by turning to the Bhagavad-gita (13.23), which declares that God is the overseer and sanctioner of everything, not the desirer or doer of everything.
 This declaration acknowledges that God has given each one of us free will.
 And we can misuse that free will to do things that God doesn’t want us to do.

-Does that mean we defy God’s plan?
-Not exactly, because God’s plan is not so simple as just one pre-decided course of action; it is more a direction than a path.
+Does that mean we can defy God’s plan?
+Not exactly, because God’s plan isn’t simply one pre-decided course of action; it’s more of a direction than a path.
 He is resourceful enough to further his plan even through our mistakes and missteps.
-To put succinctly, everything that happens is within God’s plan, even if it is not God’s plan.
+To put succinctly, everything that happens is within God’s plan, even if it’s not God’s plan.

-Understanding carefully the nature of God’s plan is both sobering and encouraging.
+Understanding how God’s plan works is both sobering and encouraging.
 Sobering because when things go wrong or when we do wrong, we don’t have to naively or perversely accept such wrongs to be God’s plan – we can resolutely fix things that need fixing.
-Encouraging because we don’t lose heart thinking that everything is doomed because of our mistake – God’s plan is still working.
+This, in turn, encourages us because we don’t need to lose heart thinking that everything is doomed due to our mistake – God’s plan is still working.

 If we thus keep working in a mood of service to God, he will keep working with us, on us and for us, eventually bringing good even out of the bad.

 Think it over: